ASPIRING TEACHERS

 Alternative Special Education

-(Alt SpEd) Licensure Support Pathway
+(Alt SpEd) Teachers

 IPS provides testing support by paying for costs related to Passage Preparation (PP) study coursework and required Praxis assessment(s) for teachers hired into certified teaching roles at high-need schools or in high-need subject areas.